 American Express’s Centurion Lounges are some of the best in the nation, with better seating, food, drinks, and amenities than most domestic airport lounges offer.
 But as the saying goes: “If you build it, they will come.”
 And too many people are going to Centurion Lounges.

 In a bid to combat overcrowding, the credit card company is enacting some tighter restrictions starting today, Friday, March 22 on who can get into Centurion lounges – and when.
-Travelers with the American Express Platinum card will only be able to get into a Centurion lounge within three hours of their flight.
+Travelers with the Platinum Card from American Express will only be able to get into a Centurion lounge within three hours of their flight.
 And flyers will no longer be able to get into the lounges upon arrival – only departing flights will qualify.

 On the plus side, children under 2 won’t count as a guest so long as they’re traveling with a cardholder.
 American Express Platinum cardholders can bring in two guests for free.